Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 - Reuse the same function as the other train tasks, which speeds up the execution

 For a more detailed example, see the :ref:`Federated Averaging <substrafl_doc/api/algorithms:TorchFedAvgAlgo>` implementation.

+Local and shared state
+^^^^^^^^^^^^^^^^^^^^^^

+SubstraFL creates `tasks <_concept_task>`__ for the user in order to ease the implementation of Federated `Compute Plans <_concept_compute_plan>`__.

+The concept of local and shared state is used in SubstraFL in order to differentiate which information we want to keep locally on an organization, and which information we want to share with the other organization.

+Local state
+***********

+A local state is a task output or input that goes from a task within an organization to the next task that will be executed on that organization.
+A local state is useful to keep internal states along a Federated Compute Plan within an organization.
+A local state may be, for instance, a dictionary to be loaded in order to re-initialize objects and variable to their previous values.

+Shared state
+************

+A shared state is a task output or input that is intended to be shared between organizations.
+A shared state may be, for instance, a dictionary for sending locally computed values to other organizations.